magusvagus/opencv_diepio_bot/README.md

 development of this tool.

 1. Boilerplate and a basic framework (currently in development)
 - Basic image recognition
 - Simple movement and aiming
-    - Interaction with other objects/ player
+- Interaction with other objects/ players
 - automated upgrading and leveling

 2. Fine tuning of basic functions
 - Full dynamic image recognition
 - Advanced movements
 - Polished aiming

 3. Simple terminal UI using python curses